 This article was originally published April 14, 2009.
 It has been updated.

-Adam J. Wiederman owns shares of Allied Irish Bank, Berkshire Hathaway, and General Electric.
-The Motley Fool also owns shares of Allied Irish Banks, a Global Gains recommendation, and Berkshire Hathaway, an Inside Value and a Stock Advisor recommendation.
-Aflac is also a Stock Advisor recommendation.
+Adam J. Wiederman still owns shares of Allied Irish Banks.
+The Motley Fool owns shares of Berkshire Hathaway, an Inside Value and a Stock Advisor recommendation.
+Netflix is also a Stock Advisor pick.
 The Motley Fool's disclosure policy likes to learn from its mistakes.